marionwalton/media-and-society/1_media.md

 In English, the word **media** evolved from the Latin word _medius_ which means "in the middle" (<a href="references.html#harper_nd">Harper, n.d.</a>).
 In this course we are studying **media of communication**.

 {: .definition}
+Media include **physical media** which transmit aural, visual and tactile signals, over six thousand human **languages** and other resources used to convey meanings, and also the contemporary **media industries** such as social media platforms, news organisations,  and television networks.

-Media include the physical media, languages and industries which transmit and encode the messages we use to communicate with one another.
+These all play important roles in transmitting and encoding messages between people as they communicate with one another.

 We tend to think of media as print or electronic media, but people have been using media to communicate for a very long time.